Aluminium oxynitride: Applications

-Aluminium oxynitride is used for infrared-optical windows, with greater than 80% transparency at wavelengths below about 4 micrometers, dropping to near zero at about 6 micrometers.
+Aluminium oxynitride is used for infrared-optical windows, with greater than 80% transparency for 2 mm thickness at wavelengths below about 4 micrometers, dropping to near zero at about 6 micrometers.
 It has also been demonstrated as an interface passivation layer in some semiconductor-related applications.

-Aluminium oxynitride has less than half the weight and thickness of glass-based transparent armour. thick aluminium oxynitride armour is capable of stopping .50 BMG armour-piercing rounds, which can penetrate 3.7 in of traditional glass laminate.
+Aluminium oxynitride has less than half the weight and thickness of glass-based transparent armor.
+Aluminium oxynitride armor of 1.6 in thickness is capable of stopping .50 BMG armor-piercing rounds, which can penetrate 3.7 in of traditional glass laminate.

-In 2005, the United States Air Force began testing aluminium oxynitride-based armor.
+In 2005, the United States Air Force began testing aluminium-oxynitride-based armor.

 Manufacture

 Aluminium oxynitride can be fabricated as windows, plates, domes, rods, tubes and other forms using conventional ceramic powder processing techniques.
 Its composition can vary slightly: the aluminium content from about 30% to 36%, which has been reported to affect the bulk and shear moduli by only 1–2%.
 The fabricated greenware is subjected to heat treatment (densification) at elevated temperatures followed by grinding and polishing to transparency.
 It can withstand temperatures of about 2100 C in inert atmospheres.
-The grinding and polishing substantially improves the impact resistance and other mechanical properties of armour.
+The grinding and polishing substantially improves the impact resistance and other mechanical properties of armor.